-- 1 The financial statements and notes are in accordance with the Corporations Act 2001 and: - (a) comply with the Australian Accounting Standards; and - (b) give a true and fair view of the financial position of the company as at 30 June 2020 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements. - In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - The financial statements and notes satisfy the requirements of the Australian Charities and Not-for-profit Commission Regulation 2013.
+- 1. The financial statements and notes are in accordance with the Corporations Act 2001 and: - (a) comply with the Australian Accounting Standards; and - (b) give a true and fair view of the financial position of the company as at 30 June 2021 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements - 2.
+In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 3.
+The financial statements and notes satisfy the requirements of the Australian Charities and Not-For-Profit Commission regulation 2013.

-Signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2013.
+Signed in accordance with the resolution of the directors and subsection 60.15(2) of the Australian Charities and Not-For-Profit Commission Regulation 2013.